 Now, while I’m the first to admit that I’m no Martha Stewart and that I’m terrible at being a dutiful homemaker; I still could do better.
 By keeping up with daily clutter or setting a daily cleaning schedule, just by doing those small things- I could be doing so much better.
 And sure, some days I’m better with it and other days I’d rather not bother.
 But it was admitting to myself that I was failing in this area that motivated me to make a change.

 But what about my children?
 What about my conscious decision to be a stay at home mom?
 For that matter, what about my decision to pursue work at home venues and monetizing the blog?

 I would love to tell you that my children, especially my darling Squeaker, are the center of my attention every minute.
-The reality is that I’m often nursing Squeaker while I’m sitting at my computer.
-Or that instead of getting on the floor and playing with her, she’s sitting next to my desk with one of her toys.
+The reality is that I was often nursing Squeaker while I was sitting at my computer.
+Or that instead of getting on the floor and playing with her, she was sitting next to my desk with one of her toys.

 There are some moments where she’s in the living room watching a movie or playing with the Kindle.
 And I know that I should be seated there with her but I’m not.
 Sometimes it’s so I can wash dishes or clean up the living room, but more often than not it’s because I’m sitting at my desk doing something else.

 I’m not just a blogger, I’m not just a mom aspiring to work at home- I’m her mom.

 This sweet, inquisitive, stubborn, imaginative, playful toddler who still likes to take her naps on me.
 I’m her mom and I chose to stay at home to be with her and to be actively involved.